 Round 5.6 Lamar Jackson QB-Bal

-this year.
-Defenses figured out the Ravens last year and Lamar Jackson’s fantasy value took the brunt of that hit.
-In weeks one through eight Lamar Jackson was the QB 14, behind Jarred Goff and Matt Ryan, but in the second half of the season the ravens adjusted and Lamar Jackson started to look more like himself.
+Defenses figured out the Ravens last year, and Lamar Jackson’s fantasy value took the brunt of that hit.
+In weeks one through eight Lamar Jackson was the QB 14, behind Jarred Goff and Matt Ryan.
+However, in the second half of the season the ravens adjusted and Lamar Jackson started to look more like himself.
 In weeks 8-16 Jackson was the QB5 and led his team to a playoff win over the titans.
 This season I expect Jackson, who I have ranked as my QB2, to return to being a fantasy stud with a retooled receiver room and plenty of rushing yards.
-Running scores more than throwing in fantasy and that is one of the main reasons I love Jackson this season.
+Running scores more than throwing in fantasy, and that is one of the main reasons I love Jackson this season.
 If he is available in the 5th round, take him.

 Round 6.7 Mike Davis RB-ATL